Utah

 FACILITY/TRANSMISSION FEE

-The provider at the originating site receives no additional reimbursement for the use of telehealth services.
+The provider, if the member is in a facility i.e. the originating site, receives no additional reimbursement for the use of telehealth services.

 Miscellaneous